ElsevierSoftwareX/SOFTX-D-20-00087/README.md

 ## Documentation

-The documentation for the latest pycity_scheduling release can be accessed online via the [FEIN association](https://pycity-scheduling.fein-aachen.org/).
+The documentation for the latest pycity_scheduling release can be found in folder ./docs.

+This documentation can be accessed as a persistent link via the [FEIN association](https://pycity-scheduling.fein-aachen.org/), too.

 ## Example usage